MSU Myositis Programs

 Therefore, we have worked tirelessly to raise funds to establish this Financial Assistance Program.
 Through it, we provide funds to patients to help with medical bills, emergency household expenses, and mobility devices.

 We hope, through these funds, to provide much-needed financial relief to patients, whose lives are already stressed due to illness, allowing them to more fully concentrate on their health.
-Patients who qualify will be eligible for a maximum of $1500 per rolling year.

 We know Myositis patients need a voice, and a loud one, at every level of policy-making, with insurance companies, and with other medical decision-makers.